Decatur-High-GlobalDynamics/Scout-Janssen/README.md

 A live version can be found at https://frc4026.com

-The project relys on scouting data from The Blue Alliance.
+The project rely\s on scouting data from The Blue Alliance.
 If this is a problem, please feel to complain to Keon.